geerlingguy/kubernetes-101/site/_posts/2020-11-11-kubernetes-101-starts-nov-18.markdown

 ### Special thanks

-Special thanks to the series sponsor, [Amazee.io](https://www.amazee.io).
-Amazee offers fully managed Kubernetes clusters, and they take away the stressful work of managing Kubernetes itself, so you can focus more on the software you run on your clusters.
+Special thanks to the series sponsor, [amazee.io](https://www.amazee.io). amazee.io offers fully managed Kubernetes clusters, taking away the stressful work of managing Kubernetes itself, so you can focus more on the software you run on your clusters.
 They also maintain [Lagoon](https://lagoon.readthedocs.io/en/v1.10.0/), which runs on Kubernetes and lets you deploy your applications automatically, enabling powerful and easy GitOps workflows.